-Abushady envisaged social change through agricultural and labor reform.
-To that end, he harnessed the principles of the British Co-operative Movement and put them into practice.
-In 1919 at Port Hill House in Benson, Oxfordshire, he founded the company Adminson, Ltd, from which he developed The Apis Club, a co-operative that fostered best practices in local and international bee husbandry.
-The Apis Club soon grew to include an apiary of 600 hives with a membership of over 13,000.
+Abushady was inspired by the principles of the English Co-operative Movement and put his vision into practice by launching The Apis Club, a beekeeping co-operative that fostered best practices in bee husbandry.
+The Apis Club grew to an apiary of 600 hives and garnered over 13,000 members.

-Abushady founded and edited two bee science journals: one in England and another in Egypt.
-The first was Bee World, launched in 1919 and published by The Apis Club, and which continues publication to this day through the International Bee Research Association (IBRA) in Cardiff, Wales.
+Abushady founded and edited two bee science journals in his lifetime.
+He launched Bee World in 1919 in Benson, which continues publication to this day through the International Bee Research Association (IBRA) in Cardiff, Wales.

-Abushady's Utopian vision for a contemporary Egypt found expression in his activities in bee husbandry and poetry.
-He believed that the bee held secrets to harmony in nature and culture, and that poetry could bridge gaps within and between peoples.
+Abushady's idealistic vision for a contemporary Egypt found expression in both bee husbandry and poetry.
+He believed that the bee held secrets to harmony in nature and culture, and that poetry could bridge gulfs between languages, cultures, and nations.